Teaching with Technology Reflection

 How does using technology relate to your personal and professional goals?

-Like many of my friends and colleagues, I initially approached digital technologies with a great deal of trepidation.
-In fact, it's only been in the last year that I've switched from reading articles on print to annotating PDF versions, and I still compose a significant proportion of my writing with ink and page.
-But after discovering that attention to technology facilitated inquiry into my first two disciplinary loves, English and economics, I decided to reconsider my semi-Luddite stance.
+Like many of my friends and colleagues, I initially approached digital technologies with some trepidation.
+In fact, it's only been in the last few years that I've switched from reading articles on print to annotating PDF versions, and I still compose a significant proportion of my writing with ink and page.
+But after discovering that attention to technology facilitated inquiry into my first two disciplinary loves, English and economics, I decided to reconsider.
 [Expand to consider how this transition occurred and how tech relates to my current goals.]

 What methods will you use to achieve your goals?